 primitive.

-include "console.iol" include "time.iol" main { scope( grandFather ) { install( this => println@Console( "recovering grandFather" )() ); scope( father ) { install( this => println@Console( "recovering father" )() ); scope ( son ) { install( this => println@Console( "recovering son" )() ); sleep@Time( 500 )(); println@Console( "Son's code block" )() } } } | throw( a_fault ) }
+from console import Console from time import Time service ErrorHandling { embed Console as Console embed Time as Time main { scope( grandFather ) { install( this => println@Console( "recovering grandFather" )() ); scope( father ) { install( this => println@Console( "recovering father" )() ); scope ( son ) { install( this => println@Console( "recovering son" )() ); sleep@Time( 500 )(); println@Console( "Son's code block" )() } } } | throw( a_fault ) } }

 Everything you build can be used to build again